xiaoyu9411/MDE/README.md

-To reproduce the results in the paper, R codes for simualtions were provided
+To reproduce the results in the paper, R code for simualtions were provided
 Simulations_MDEp: simulations conducted for the MDEp method under four distributions.
 Simulations_MDEx: simulations conducted for the MDEx method under four distributions.
 Simulations_MDEps: simulations conducted for the MDEps method under four distributions.